The CashValue_ME Model#

 expense_acq()

-Acquisition expense per policy
+holds the acquisition expense per policy at t=0.

 expense_maint()